 - a) Test mode, in which the MCU runs under the control of dedicated test software written to EEPROM via a test interface, and in conjunction with stimulus provided by an external test system.
 This mode is intended to be used solely by authorized development staff. - b) User mode, in which the MCU runs under control of the smartcard embedded software.
-It is intended that customers and end-users will always use the MCU in user mode. - During the initial part of the manufacturing process, the MCU is set to test mode.
+It is intended that customers and end-users will always use the MCU in user mode.

+- During the initial part of the manufacturing process, the MCU is set to test mode.
 Authorized development staff then test the MCU.
 After testing, test mode is permanently disabled by sawing off the test pads, and the MCU is set to user mode.
-Test Mode is permanently disabled by sawing the wafer.
-Package Mode is a mode similar to Test Mode for testing returns from Phases 4-7.
-65 Package mode runs a limited subset of test commands via a test interface, and in conjunction with stimulus provided by an external test system.
+Test Mode is permanently disabled by sawing the wafer. - Package Mode is a mode similar to Test Mode for testing returns from Phases 4-7.
+Package mode runs a limited subset of test commands via a test interface, and in conjunction with stimulus provided by an external test system.
 This mode is intended to be used solely by authorized staff.
-If a faulty TOE is returned from the field then analysis can be done either in user mode, 66 or package mode by an authorized test engineer.
-The only modes of operation are those stated in paragraph 63 and 65.
-67 Once manufactured, the MCU operates by executing the smartcard embedded 68 software, which is stored in AVR ROM.
-The contents of the AVR ROM cannot be modified, whereas the contents of the EEPROM can, in general, be written to or erased, under the control of the smartcard embedded software.
-The EEPROM includes OTP bytes, which can be used to store security-related 69 information such as cryptographic keys.
-The OTP bytes cannot be erased in user mode.
-70 The FireWall (Memories and Peripherals Protection Unit) allows the smartcard embedded software to prevent read/write/execute access to (parts of) AVR ROM, EEPROM, RAM, Crypto ROM and peripherals from EEPROM.
-The ISO7816 compliant I/O port can be used to pass data to or from the MCU.
-The 71 application program determines how to interpret the data.
+After analysis the faulty devices are scrapped and destroyed. - If a faulty TOE is returned from the field then analysis can be done either in user mode, or package mode by an authorized test engineer. - The only modes of operation are those stated in paragraph 61 and 63. - Once manufactured, the MCU operates by executing the smartcard embedded software, which is stored in AVR ROM.
+The contents of the AVR ROM cannot be modified, whereas the contents of the EEPROM can, in general, be written to or erased, under the control of the smartcard embedded software. - The FireWall (Memories and Peripherals Protection Unit) allows the smartcard embedded software to prevent read/write/execute access to (parts of) AVR ROM, EEPROM, RAM, Crypto ROM and peripherals from EEPROM. - The ISO7816 compliant I/O port can be used to pass data to or from the MCU.
+The application program determines how to interpret the data.